delprks/searcher/README.md

 ## Run

-You can run the included JAR:
+You can run the included JAR to search content of `test-files` directory:

 ```bash
 java -jar Searcher-0.1.jar test-files/